How can you still love me?

 Looking for resources?
-Visit The JED Foundation’s resource page for information on strengthening relationships, dealing with traumatic events, and getting help.
+Visit ineedtoaskyousomething.org for info on how to strengthen relationships, deal with traumatic events, and get help.

 Dr. Monica Band is the host of this show and consultant with the Jed Foundation.
 Chrystal Genesis is our supervising producer.
 Giulia Hjort is our producer and Rachel Lightner is our producer and audio engineer.
 Tess Novotny is our associate producer.
 Mixing and original music by Bobby Woody.
 Additional music by Andi Kristinsdottir.
 Additional mixing by Ivan Kuraev.
 Special thanks to Kelsey Henderson.
 Jackie Danziger is our VP of Narrative Content.
 Executive producers are Jessica Cordova Kramer and Stephanie Wittels Wachs.

 This series was created with The Jed Foundation, a non-profit that protects emotional health and prevents suicide for teens and young adults.
 Find ways to manage your emotional health, cope with challenges, and support the people in your life at jedfoundation.org.